maxcrosh/kvantorium-tutorials/README.md

-# PYTHON TUTORIALS FOR KVANTORIUM
+# Python tutorials for Kvantorium
 A set of practical tutorials for geospatial department of educational organization "Kvantorium"